tristanblt/Coreflat/README.md

 # The visualiser

-The visualiser lets you see what you champion does by itself in the memory.
-In this mode, it cannot die and will not stop until you close Coreflat.
+The visualiser lets you see what your champion does by itself in the memory.
+In this mode, it cannot die and it will not stop until you close Coreflat.

 # Music